Hooverball

-Hoover ball is a medicine ball game invented by President Herbert Hoover's personal physician, Medal of Honor recipient Joel T. Boone, to help keep then-President Hoover fit.
+Hooverball (Note: Alternatively spelled Hoover-Ball.) is a medicine ball game invented by U.S. President Herbert Hoover's personal physician, Joel T. Boone, to help keep Hoover fit.
 The Hoover Presidential Library Association and the city of West Branch, Iowa co-host a national championship each year.

 In general, the game is played on a volleyball-type court of grass or sand and involves throwing a heavily weighted medicine ball over the net.
 Officially, in Hooverball, the medicine ball weighs about 6 lb (2.7 kg) and is thrown over an 8 ft (2.4 m) volleyball-type net.
 The game is scored like tennis.
 The ball is caught and then thrown back.
 The weight of the medicine ball can make the sport quite physically demanding.

 History

-The sport was conceived shortly after Hoover's 1928 election.
+The sport was conceived shortly after Hoover won the 1928 presidential election.
 While on a trip to South America, Hoover observed a game of "Bull-in-the-Ring" being played on the Battleship Utah.
 Bull-in-the-Ring was popular among navy ships and was an inspiration for Hooverball.
 In Bull-in-the-Ring the ball was soft and weighed 9 lb (4 kg).
 The person in the middle of the circle was called the "bull".
 While on these navy ships, Hoover enjoyed watching and playing the game.
 The net was 8.5 to 9 ft (2.6 to 2.7 m) high and 30 ft (9.1 m) wide.
 The New York Times described it as a "distinctly strenuous affair, best understood as exactly like tennis except that the net is eight feet high, there are no racquets and the ball is a hefty medicine ball weighing from 5 to 9 pounds.

 In 1931, William Atherton du Puy named it as Boone-ball.